-He was awarded a PhD from City University London in 2013 for his research entitled Topology of Spatial Texture in the Acousmatic Medium.
+He was holds a PhD from City University London for his research entitled Topology of Spatial Texture in the Acousmatic Medium.
 The work was supervised by Denis Smalley, and develops a new integrated approach to space and time in acousmatic music, presenting a series of 8-channel acousmatic pieces exploring an aesthetic oriented towards spatial texture.
 The approach draws from research on the cross-modality of texture perception, philosophical discourse on embodied meaning, physics, psychology of visual art, and discourse on space in acousmatic music.

 He studied Recording Arts at SAE London, computer music composition at CCMIX, Paris, with Gerard Pape (2006-7); and Electroacoustic Composition at City University, London (MA with distinction in 2008 and PhD), with Denis Smalley.
 He has composed for the Game of Life wave field synthesis system in the Netherlands (2011) and held a residence at EMS in Stockholm (2014).